[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 8. Cleanup

-Network Firewall endpoints and NAT Gateways incur charges while running even without traffic.
+Network Firewall endpoints and NAT Gateways are billed while running even without traffic.

-Be sure to delete them when you finish the hands-on.
+Be sure to delete them when the hands-on is complete.

-# 1) Delete the CDK stack (deleting the stack first removes the policy, which removes the rule group reference)
+# 1) Delete the CDK stack (deleting the stack first removes the policy and detaches the rule group reference)

 cd cdk